11 Awesome Examples of Mobile Marketing Campaigns Done Right

 Back in 2011, the Starbucks mobile app could inform users of the closest outlet, show the customer the menu, and accept payment for the order.
 Now all one had to do is visit the cafe and collect their order!
 Over the years, the app evolved more to include personalization, surveys/feedbacks, loyalty programs, in-store music, and more.

-This small consideration resulted in 7 million downloads and profits in excess of 22%.
+This way of using mobile phone advertising resulted in 7 million downloads and profits in excess of 22%.
 And, of course, it may have laid the foundation for other ground-breaking food delivery mobile apps.

 This creative solution has earned IKEA Place 370,000+ monthly active users on the global stage.
 Furthermore, this mobile marketing strategy boosted engagement as the app users spent an average of 8 minutes on the app, an appreciable increase from the otherwise 3 minutes.